Pavel Yevgenyevich Demidov: Early life, education and career

-He was born in Moscow to Evgenij Pavlovič Demidov, a land improvement engineer, and to Elvira Ivanovna Mazeina, an electric assembly technician in missile production.
-After the School No. 668 (1978–1988) in Moscow he graduated in navigation at Odessa State Maritime Academy (1988–1994).
+Demidov was born in Moscow to Yevgeny Pavlovich Demidov, a land improvement engineer, and to Elvira Ivanovna Mazeina, an electric assembly technician in missile production.
+After studying at the School No. 668 (1978–1988) in Moscow, he graduated in navigation at Odesa Maritime Academy (1988–1994).
 The study included a year and a half at sea, sailing the Black Sea and the Mediterranean Sea on school's training and trading vessels.
 As there was no suitable job in the Russian merchant fleet for him at the time, he returned to Moscow in 1994.
 After different jobs, including a 7-month stint aboard a Russian fishing boat in Fiji in 2004 as a representative of ship owner, Tuna Fishing Company, he settled in industrial rope access.